MrABKhan/MrABKhan.github.io/_posts/2018-12-18-Using GrayLog for Distributed Log Management.md

 I won't go onto the details of how GrayLog works internally since that information can be found in [GrayLog's Documentation](http://docs.graylog.org/en/2.5/).
 Thus the following image(taken from the documentation) shows a simplified way of how GrayLog works with it's collectors.
 ({{ site.baseurl }}/images/graylog_arc.png)

+### Sidecar/Collector System of GrayLog:
+GrayLog implements a system with different "collector" programs running to collect logs and report them to the central server or server cluster.

+There are then two versions of these available :
+1. GrayLog Collector
+2. GrayLog Collector Sidecar

+#### GrayLog Collector
+GrayLog Collectors are lightweight java applications which read log files natively and send them to the server( or server cluster ) using the [GELF](http://docs.graylog.org/en/2.5/pages/gelf.html) format.
+#### GrayLog Collector Sidecar
+These are the newer and more beefed up version of the Collector.
+GrayLog Collector Sidecars are complete configuration managment systems which work with different log collection systems as in WinLogBeat,NxLog etc. They are connected via a REST API which enables the GrayLog Server to change configurations or restart/run/shutdown sidecars without needing to manually handle them on each host machine.